NCERT Exemplar Class 12 Physics Solutions Chapter 8 Electromagnetic Waves

 The answer is the option (c) ultraviolet region

-The frequency radiation belongs to the ultraviolet region.
+This frequency radiation belongs to ultraviolet region.

-A linearly polarized electromagnetic wave given as E=E_0\hat{i}\cos\left ( kz-\omega t \right ) is incident normally on a perfectly reflecting infinite wall at z = a.
+A linearly polarized electromagnetic wave given as $E=E_0\hat{i}\cos\left ( kz-\omega t \right )$ is incident normally on a perfectly reflecting infinite wall at z = a.
 Assuming that the material of the wall is optically inactive, the reflected wave will be given as

-(a) E_r=E_0\hat{i}\cos\left ( kz+\omega t \right )
+(a) $E_r=E_0\hat{i}\cos\left ( kz+\omega t \right )$

-(b) E_r=-E_0\hat{i}\cos\left ( kz-\omega t \right )
+(b) $E_r=-E_0\hat{i}\cos\left ( kz-\omega t \right )$

-(c) E_r=-E_0\hat{i}\sin\left ( kz-\omega t \right )
+(c) $E_r=-E_0\hat{i}\sin\left ( kz-\omega t \right )$

-(d) E_r=-E_0\hat{i}\cos\left ( kz+\omega t \right )
+(d) $E_r=-E_0\hat{i}\cos\left ( kz+\omega t \right )$

 Answer: